Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-This course outline has been designed for use with managers and is intended to help participants develop an understanding of employee engagement and provide some practical ideas for achieving it.
+This course has been designed for use with managers and is intended to help participants develop an understanding of employee engagement and provide some practical ideas for achieving it.

 Please note that all timings in the following agenda are approximate.
 You may need to allow more time on certain aspects of the course and less on others, depending on the needs of your participants.